 Advanced Translational Neuroimaging Research & Development Core

 Having clinical MRI methods that could detect TBI-related changes would be a “game changer”, resulting in improved diagnosis, prognosis, and treatment evaluation.
-Our Advanced Translational Neuroimaging Research and Development Core aims to fill this critical need.
+Our Advanced Translational Neuroimaging Research and Development Core aims to address this critical need.

 - Clinically translating and evaluating ex vivo MRI methods to detect sequelae of TBI through scanning healthy volunteers, TBI subjects, and if successful, TBI patients.

-- Exploring the use of low-field, portable point-of-care MRI scanners for TBI imaging applications.
+- Exploring the use of low-field, portable, point-of-care MRI scanners for TBI imaging applications.

 - Developing and migrating a new MRI elastography (MRE) method to improve TBI diagnosis and assessment in vivo.

-- Using knowledge gleaned from the Core’s previous “Rad-Path” correlation and integration studies to explore, test and develop promising new MRI stains and contrasts in attempt to follow sequelae of TBI
+- Using knowledge gleaned from the Core’s previous “Rad-Path” correlation and integration studies to explore, test and develop promising new MRI stains and contrasts in attempt to follow sequelae of TBI.

 To learn more about the Advanced Translational Neuroimaging Research and Development Core’s research priorities, please visit Dr. Peter Basser and Dr. Dan Benjamini’s labs.